 What do you think about the recent en bloc sales and which are you looking forward to?
 Let us know in our Facebook post.

 If you liked this article, we recommend 7 Property Factors That Increase En Bloc Potential Sales.
 Get market insights like this straight into your inbox!
 Join our editorial newsletter below.
+You can also get a free e-valutation for your unit with us!

 If you’re looking to buy, sell, rent or lease a property, visit Ohmyhome, Singapore’s one-stop shop property portal.
 Or reach any of our Super Agents via our hotline, 6886 9009, or our WhatsApp, 9755 1009.